bodrick/awesome/TOPICS.md

 *   [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.
 *   [editorconfig-checker/editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) - A tool to verify that your files are in harmony with your .editorconfig
 *   [super-linter/super-linter](https://github.com/super-linter/super-linter) - Combination of multiple linters to install as a GitHub Action
-*   [stylelint/stylelint](https://github.com/stylelint/stylelint) - A mighty CSS linter that helps you avoid errors and enforce conventions.
 *   [extesy/hoverzoom](https://github.com/extesy/hoverzoom) - Google Chrome extension for zooming images on mouse hover
 *   [PaperMC/Paper](https://github.com/PaperMC/Paper) - The most widely used, high performance Minecraft server that aims to fix gameplay and mechanics inconsistencies
 *   [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.